jdeisenberg/erl-proc/README.md

     erlproc:sketch(example, [300, 300]).

-There are two example modules with this code.
+There are two sample modules with this code.
 The first one draws a simple house and sun; the second draws a circle that follows the mouse.

     erlproc:sketch(house, [300, 300]).